peejaywk/VinylRack/testing.md

 #### Test Notes
 The process of adding a new genre, artist and record label worked as expected.
 The form validation functioned correctly prompting the user to complete all mandatory fields.
 The new entries appeared in the dropdown lists on the Product Management page.

-When adding a new product to the site the form validation functioned as per the model requirements promting the user to complete all the required fields.
+When adding a new product to the site the form validation functioned as per the model requirements prompting the user to complete all the required fields.
 There was an issue when adding a new product to the site with no image.
 The site was returning a server 500 error.
-This issue was resolved and is ducumented in the [Bugs & Issues](#bugsissues) section below.
+This issue was resolved and is documented in the [Bugs & Issues](#bugsissues) section below.

 Once the error was resolved the user was redirected to the product details page for the new product displaying the correct information.